What do you get when you combine local food, family pride, plenty of folklore, and rich, Northeastern Wisconsin tradition? Booyah!

 At the team’s logo unveil in November 2018, John Fanta, the team’s Vice President, said “We’re extremely excited to unveil a brand that is not only fun but has a meaningful connection to the community we call home.
 The name speaks to the rich tradition in Northeast Wisconsin and fans will really enjoy how we plan to integrate the Booyah theme at the ballpark.
 I can’t wait to shout the phrase after our first home run at Capital Credit Union Park!”

-Part of the fun with the team name has already begun, as team officials debuted the World’s Largest Booyah Kettle at the unveil in November.
-The kettle features hand painted versions of the team logos, which provided the first glimpse of the branding at the unveiling event.
-The 2,000 gallon kettle will be installed at Capital Credit Union Park in time for the 2019 season.
+Part of the fun with the team name began when team officials debuted the World’s Largest Booyah Kettle at the team name unveil in November 2018.
+The 2,000 gallon kettle features hand painted versions of the team logos and is displayed in front of the entrance to Capital Credit Union Park.